We won’t let you listen to that inner voice that tells you that you can’t. Trust us, you can.

 Taro Omiya – Chair

-Co-founder of Tech Valley Game Space (TVGS), and a Japanese-American indie game developer of eight years with over 40 games under his belt, Taro is a creative force dedicated to building a thriving game development environment in the Capital Region.
-A 2010 Computer Science graduate from Rensselaer Polytechnic Institute, Taro holds twelve years of cumulative professional software engineering experience, including Boeing.
-He has shifted his talents to helping non-profits around the region, such as serving as a board member for the International Game Developer Association (IGDA) Albany chapter for five years, and serving as Executive Director for the TVGS between April 2017 to February 2020.
+Online Engineer of NetherRealm Studios, co-founder of Tech Valley Game Space (TVGS), and a Japanese-American indie game developer of eight years with over 40 games under his belt, Taro is a creative force dedicated to building a thriving game development environment in the Capital Region.
+A 2010 Computer Science graduate from Rensselaer Polytechnic Institute, Taro holds more than a decade of cumulative professional software engineering experience, including Boeing.
+He has shifted his talents to helping non-profits, such as serving as a board member for the International Game Developer Association (IGDA) Albany chapter for five years, and serving as Executive Director for the TVGS between April 2017 to February 2020.

 Tom Carmona – Treasurer